MicrosoftDocs/azure-docs/articles/connectors/connectors-create-api-sftp.md

 ## Triggers and actions
-The SFTP API has the following triggers and actions available.
+The SFTP connector  has the following triggers and actions available.

 Triggers | Actions
 --- | ---
 <ul><li>When a file is created or modified </li></ul> | <ul><li>Create file</li><li>Copy file</li><li>Delete file</li><li>Extract folder</li><li>Get file content</li><li>Get file content using path</li><li>Get file metadata</li><li>Get file metadata using path</li><li>Update file</li><li>When a file is created or modified </li></ul>

-All APIs support data in JSON and XML formats.
+All connectors support data in JSON and XML formats.

 ## Create a connection to SFTP
-When you add this API to your logic apps, enter the following values:
+When you add this connector to your logic apps, enter the following values:

 |Property| Required|Description|
 | ---|---|---|